Did you know?

 Governance – Belgium expand

 Even if the right to vote is universal in all OECD countries, not everyone exercises this right.
 There is little difference in the voting rates of men and women in most OECD countries.
-This is the case in Belgium, where voter turnout is similar between men and women, at respectively 91% and 88%.
+This is the case in Belgium, where voter turnout is similar between men and women, at an estimated 91% and 88%.

 Ensuring that government decision making is not compromised by conflicts of interest is key to maintaining trust in government.
 Transparency is therefore essential to hold government to account and to maintain confidence in public institutions.